Persistence

 Attack Methodology

-The methodology can be described in the following steps:
+The methodology proceeds through the following steps:

 Computer Accounts vs User Accounts